 Everyone is talking about the employee experience being the next big differentiator for employers, and I couldn’t agree more.
-A well-crafted employee experience can help with your recruiting process, drive retention, and foster engagement with your employees.
+A well-crafted employee experience can help with your recruiting process, drive retention, and foster employee engagement.
 The exciting, yet challenging, piece of this puzzle for HR is creating and crafting meaningful experiences when each of your employees typically has unique needs and expectations regarding work.
 Companies spend a lot of time and money at the top developing a vision for the company culture which is at the core of the employee experience.
-Yet often overlooked, I think, middle managers as the linchpin that brings the vision full circle.
+Yet often overlooked, I think, middle management is the linchpin that brings the vision full circle.
 Employees join companies, but leave managers.
 So as you’re thinking about moving the needle on your employee experience the question becomes—how can you get buy in from your managers to embrace the vision and contribute to the employee experience?

 You must support your managers by showing them the way.
 HR is sitting on so much critical employee data and insight in their system(s).
 Work with your managers to help them understand what tools they have at their fingertips to better manage in the moment and have meaningful conversations with their employees.
 Here are a few examples:

-Performance data.
 Shift the perception that this is a compliance exercise forced on everyone by HR.
 Help managers understand why this exercise helps them drive accountability and engagement with their teams.
 Remember #1 and #2 on this list?
-Using technology as a place for managers to record all their great employee conversations helps them drive engagement, which correlates with productivity.
+Taking advantage of HCM technology as a place for managers to record all their great employee conversations helps them drive engagement, which correlates with productivity.